-- Do not use expressions with side effects for multiple parameters to functions, since the order in which the parameters are evaluated and hence the side effects occur is unspecified. - Use caution when passing the address of an object.
-The object passed could be an alias7.
+- Follow the guidance contained in TR 24772-1 clause 6.32.5. - Do not use expressions with side effects in parameters to function-like macros, unless it can be shown that the parameter is used only once inside the macro. - Do not use expressions with side effects for multiple parameters to functions, since the order in which the parameters are evaluated and hence the side effects occur is unspecified. - Use caution when passing the address of an object.
+The object passed could be an alias8.
 Aliases can be avoided by following the respective guidelines of TR 24772-1 subclause 6.32.5. - Do not use a function that includes the restrict keyword unless it can be established that the array parameters to the function can never overlap.